Blue grenadier

-The blue grenadier (also known as hoki, blue hake, New Zealand whiptail, or whiptail hake, Macruronus novaezelandiae) is a merluccid hake of the family Merlucciidae found around southern Australia and New Zealand, as well as off both the Atlantic and Pacific coasts of South America from Peru to Brazil at depths of between 10 and 1000 m.
+The blue grenadier (also known as hoki, blue hake, New Zealand whiptail, or whiptail hake, Macruronus novaezelandiae) is a gadiform fish of the family Macruronidae found around southern Australia and New Zealand, as well as off both the Atlantic and Pacific coasts of South America from Peru to Brazil at depths of between 10 and 1000 m.
 It feeds in midwater on small squids, crustaceans, and fish.
 Its length is between 60 and 120 cm.
 It is a slender, silvery fish similar in appearance to the gemfish.
 The meat of the fish is white and almost always sold in fillets; culinarily it is considered a whitefish.

 Commercial use

 Australian supermarkets have many hoki products, mainly in pre-packaged processed foods.

 Often the manufactured meat result is manufactured into a fish cutlet shape and then battered or crumbed to further give a good fresh look.

 The hoki is one of the species used in McDonald's Filet-O-Fish, Fish Fingers and McFish sandwiches.
 It was previously served at Long John Silver's and Denny's restaurants in the United States, and continues to be served at Denny's in New Zealand.

 The blue grenadier is a very important commercial species in Australia.
 They are mostly caught in the south-east, off southern New South Wales, Victoria, Tasmania and South Australia and are considered very good eating, particularly when fresh.